 Class TaskScheduler

-setTimeout
+setTimeout and setInterval.

 Tasks are run in a separate background thread.
 Multiple tasks may run concurrently.
-This implementation uses a TaskQueueExecutor
+This implementation uses a TaskQueueExecutor.

 Timing may be inaccurate, depending on the platform.
-The implementation uses Object.wait(long)
+The implementation uses Object.wait(long).

 This class is thread-safe.